Dues are now due!

 - Daytime Meetings – Are held at the Seminole County Library in Casselberry on the 3rd Monday of every month year-round.
 We have speakers who talk on a topic of genealogical interest and also have a breakout session where small groups discuss various genealogy topics.

-- Special Interest Group Meetings – We have seven Special Interest Groups.
-These are moderated open discussions held during the month on the following topics: Family Tree Maker and RootsMagic software, England, Scottish, Irish and German research, and DNA as it relates to genealogy.
+- Special Interest Group Meetings – We have eight Special Interest Groups.
+These are moderated open discussions or presentations which are held during the month on the following topics: Family Tree Maker and RootsMagic software, England, Scottish, Italian, Irish, and German research, and DNA as it relates to genealogy.
 Check our Calendar below for details.

 - Board of Directors Meetings – Our board meets monthly except for December.
 Members are welcome to attend.

 - Summer Potluck Dinner is held on the 2nd Tuesday in July.

 - Various Training Classes and Workshops Beginner class are preented at least once a year.
 We may hold classes on various topics throughout the year.
 Check our calendar often.

 - Annual workshop or seminar to be announced on the Events page.